AgileLearningCenters/alc-wordpress-core/wp-content/plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Norwegian
 * Danish
 * Turkish
+* Dutch

-You can translate the plugin using [this documentation](http://www.tipsandtricks-hq.com/ecommerce/translating-the-wp-simple-shopping-cart-plugin-2627).
+You can translate the plugin using [this documentation](https://www.tipsandtricks-hq.com/ecommerce/translating-the-wp-simple-shopping-cart-plugin-2627).

 = Note =